jennahgosciak/RMproject/README.md

-# Doctoral Research Methods Empirical Research Project
-## The Effect of Opportunity Zones on Employment
+# The Effect of Opportunity Zones on Employment
+## Early Results from the Longitudinal Employer-Household Dynamics Origin-Destination Employment Statistics

+## Authors: Adelaide Currin & Jennah Gosciak

 Folder structure:
 - 0_data/